MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-receive-call.md

    |![Chat button.](media/calling-teams-chat-button.JPG)|Open a chat window to send text messages.|
    |![Participants button.](media/calling-teams-participants-button.JPG)|See current participants, or add more.|

 1. Select the **More info** […] button to use additional features.
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
-If you want to record the meeting, you can access the **Record** command here.
+If you want to record the meeting, select **Record**.

 ## Receive a call in Teams mobile from a Guides user